Fall Prep Tips to Save You Time & Money

 Furnace Tune Ups Done Annually Save Energy and Satisfy Warranties

 Safety comes first, but saving money and optimizing the life of your heating system is important, too.
-While your Anthony PHC technician is performing your furnace safety inspection, have them perform your annual furnace tune up.
 It is important to know that many air conditioning and heating components require annual maintenance to keep their warranties in effect.
-And before you turn on your furnace, check your filter and replace it if needed.
+Before you turn on your furnace, check your filter and replace it if needed.

 Humidifiers Need Annual Maintenance, Too

 Heating system humidifiers require annual maintenance, too.
-Have your Anthony PHC technician clean and check your humidifier and replace the water panel.
+An annual tune-up will ensure your system is clean and the water panel is replaced.
 Before turning on your furnace, make sure your humidifier is turned on, then turn your humidistat to 35% relative humidity, or the #4 setting, for optimal humidity.
-Proper humidity levels can prevent the growth of viruses and bacteria and keep your nasal passages healthy.
+Proper humidity levels can prevent the growth of viruses and bacteria.

 Indoor Air Quality Solutions Could Save Your Life